chittoorking/btp_project_deployment/README.md

 ```bash
 docker ps
 ```
-- stop the docker container from running by using
+- Stop the docker container from running by using
 ```bash
 docker stop <id>
 ```
-- delete the image by using the following command
+- Delete the image by using the following command
 ```bash
 docker image rm -f <image name>
 ```